bouvens/state-control/README.md

 Number will replace empty value if passed.
 Use it if you need default numeric values.

 #### `decimalMark`: PropTypes.string
-Symbol to use as decimal mark.
+Symbol for using as decimal mark.

+#### `thousandsSeparator`: PropTypes.oneOfType([PropTypes.string, PropTypes.array])
+Symbol or array of symbols for using as thousands separator for removing.

+#### `alternateDecimalMark`: PropTypes.oneOfType([PropTypes.string, PropTypes.array])
+Symbol or array of symbols for replacing to decimal mark after removing all thousand separator symbols.

 ### <Check \/>
 No special properties.